acotterson/ChallengeHTML/README.md

 ![Product Screen Shot](assets/projectInfo/01-html-css-git-homework-demo.png)

-This project was focused on cleaning up and organizing the front-end code of Horiseon's main webpage without changing the look or functionality in any unneeded way.
+This project was focused on refactoring the code of Horiseon's main webpage without changing the look or functionality in any unneeded way.

 <p align="right">(<a href="#top">back to top</a>)</p>